mebsport/mebsport/README.md

 ## I'm a Developer, Designer, Photographer, and a Student.

-- 📝 I’m currently learning react and working in visual studio.
+- 📝 I’m currently learning React and working in Visual Studio.
 - 🤝 I’m looking to work together with other developers.
 - ⚡ Fun fact: I am into everything online.
 Content creation, coding, etc.
+- If you want to check out my photogtaphy visit this link: [marcelus.captures](https://www.marcelus.photography/)

 ### Connect with me: